Fuel Tax Legislation

 Since 2013, 31 states and the District of Columbia have enacted legislation to increase gas taxes.
 Missouri voters’ decision to override the legislation on Election Day 2018 resulted in only 30 states implementing these increases.

-So far in 2020, one state—Virginia—increased its gas taxes.
-The bill also expanded the “wholesale fuel” tax, which previously only applied to portions along Interstate 81 and changed the formula from a percentage basis to a fixed cents-per-gallon rate adjusted to annual changes in the Consumer Price Index (CPI).
+So far in 2020, one state—Virginia—and D.C. increased gas taxes.
+The bill in Virginia also expanded the “wholesale fuel” tax, which previously only applied to portions along Interstate Highway 81 and changed the formula from a percentage basis to a fixed cents-per-gallon (CPG) rate adjusted to annual changes in the Consumer Price Index (CPI).
 In July 2020, the D.C.
 Council approved an increase to its motor fuel tax rate, calling it the “Motor Vehicle Fuel Tax Amendment Act of 2020.”
 This increase will total 10.3 CPG by October 2021.
 Additionally, the rate will be annually adjusted based on the greater of the annual change in the CPI or zero thereafter.

-In 2019, five states—Alabama, Arkansas, Illinois, Ohio and Virginia—enacted gas tax increases, although Virginia's only applies to a portion of the state.
+In 2019, five states—Alabama, Arkansas, Illinois, Ohio and Virginia—enacted gas tax increases, although Virginia's only applied to a portion of the state.

 In 2017, seven states—California, Indiana, Montana, South Carolina, Oregon, Tennessee and West Virginia—passed legislation to increase fuel taxes.
 Additionally, Utah enacted measures to accelerate the motor fuel tax indexing provisions implemented in the state’s 2015 fuel tax legislation, likely leading to a fuel tax increase in subsequent years.